Atharva-3000/t3-drive/README.md

 - [x] Manually insert some data
 - [x] Render them on the UI
 - [x] Push and make sure it all works

+### 17-02-2025

+- [ ] Change the folders to link components, remove all client states.
+- [ ] Clean up the database and data fetching patterns.
+- [ ] Real HomePage